 Here are some of the results from the CILT driver shortage survey conducted in January 2015.

-You will clearly see that a number of these drivers are mentioning poor wages, yet when the transport operators were surveyed do not see the wages as much of a cause.
+You will clearly see that a number of these drivers are mentioning poor wages, yet when the transport operators were surveyed they do not see the wages as much of a cause.
 Both drivers and operators seem to agree that the facilities are poor and there are too many financial barriers.

 What are the associations doing to help combat the driver shortage?